CategoryDesserts & Kuih

 Steps to Prepare

-- Mix mascarpone cheese, sugar, vanilla sugar, milk and half of the coconut liquor until stiff.
+- Beat mascarpone cheese, sugar, vanilla sugar, milk and the rest of the coconut liquor until stiff.

 - Dip ladyfinger biscuits into matcha mixture and place them closely in a cake pan or container to build the first layer.